loopdotcoop/oe-flow/README.md

 - Write a snappy description, 120 characters or less including the period `.` on the end
 - Select “Initialize this repository with a README”
 - Add .gitignore Meteor, for a Meteor project
-- Add GPL v2 License
+- Add GPL v2 license

 In the ‘HTTPS clone URL’ sidebar, click ‘Copy to clipboard’